xStarbound/xStarbound/README.md

 - [Raptor's Metroid Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=3541573028) — certain OpenStarbound scripting functionality required by this mod is not currently present in xStarbound; this may change in the future.
 Don't expect support from the author though.
 - [Remote Module](https://steamcommunity.com/sharedfiles/filedetails/?id=2943917766) — requires a Windows DLL attached to retail Starbound, so it won't work and is likely to log script errors.
 - [Text to Speech Droids](https://steamcommunity.com/sharedfiles/filedetails/?id=2933125939) — depends on an obsolete DLL mod.
 Won't do anything.
-- [The Almandine](https://steamcommunity.com/sharedfiles/filedetails/?id=3474049592) — will throw shader-API-related errors on xStarbound that prevent your player from taking damage.
-The OpenStarbound shaders it contains aren't supported by xStarbound.

 The following retail mods are _NOT_ fully compatible with xStarbound due to redundancy, legacy DLL requirements or visual glitches: